patrickbucher/gopl/conventions.md

     // strings.
     package strings

+If the package consists of multiple file, only one file should contain the package comment.
+This usually is the file with the name of the package itself (`foobar` package: `foobar.go`).
+To keep the source file short and clean, documentation can also be put into a file called `doc.go`.

 The comment preceding the `main` package describes the program as a whole:

     // Echo prints its command-line arguments.